UiPath-Services/CredentialStorePlugins/OneIdentitySafeguard.SecureStore/README.md

   * Type: One Identity Safeguard
   * Name: give a meaningful name
   * Safeguard Appliance: enter the IP address or the hostname of the Safeguard SPP appliance
-  * Certificate thumbprint used to connect to Safeguard: Enter the thumbprint of the certificate that is stored in the Windows certificate store and will be used to connect to Safeguard
+  * Certificate thumbprint used to connect to Safeguard: Enter the thumbprint of the certificate that is stored in the Windows certificate store and will be used to connect to Safeguard (enter it in a format with capital letters).
   * Ignore SSL:
     * Set to true in case you don't want the Orchestrator to validate the SSL certificate of Safeguard.
     * Set to false in case you want the Orchestrator to validate the SSL certificate of Safeguard.
 If so: